 In other words, your dog is reacting to substances which really shouldn't, under normal circumstances, bother him.

 Allergens are usually protein substances but, can be non organic things too, such as light, cold and heat.
 An allergen is any substance which causes an allergic reaction.
 Allergens can be the underlying cause of other dog health problems too.
 There are three main types of dog allergies.

 Dog allergy reactions are the same as human allergy reactions.
-Dogs and people have an Immune System to help fend off invading allergens and pathogens.
-Our immune system should work to protect us.
-If this is not happening, it means the immune system...
+Dogs and people have an Immune System to help fend off and protect against invading allergens and pathogens.
+If this is not happening, it means your dog's immune system...